 And if you really don't want to use harissa paste in this recipe you can easily omit it or try using a dash of balsamic vinegar instead.

 Once heated, leave any spare soup to cool before keeping in the fridge or freezing in portions ready for when you need some comfort food.

 My gluten free tomato soup recipe

-So here it is, my 'souper' easy gluten free tomato soup recipe - the perfect gluten free lunch.
+So here it is, my 'souper' easy gluten free tomato soup recipe - the perfect gluten free and dairy free lunch recipe.

 - 1 tbsp virgin olive oil

 - 3 tsp chopped garlic

 - 2 x 400g tins of peeled plum tomatoes